 Chin Tuck progression:

-The third aspect is unloading the neck by stretching tight muscles:
+The last two exercises help with pain relief by unloading the neck by stretching tight muscles:

 – Double chins